The 5 Best Spots For Coffee And Cake Around Ireland - The Gloss Magazine

 Kai, Galway

-Galway’s famous restaurant might not be the first place that springs to mind when considering cake options, but that would be a mistake.
+Galway’s famous restaurant might not be the first place that springs to mind when considering cake options, but that would also be a mistake.
 The image upon image of their cakes online should quite possibly be gracing the cover of some fanciful baking magazine.
-I spied a stunning layered sticky salted caramel bake, the most ethereal lemon meringue, a pistachio and rose concoction that looked too pretty to eat, and a macadamia and roasted white chocolate tart that is tempting me to hop on a train!
+I spied a stunning layered sticky salted caramel bake, the most ethereal lemon meringue, a pistachio and rose concoction that looked too pretty to eat, and a macadamia and roasted white chocolate tart tempting me to hop on a train!

 Established Coffee, Belfast